ric2b/relative-grades-fenix-IST/README.md

 ### How to use

-1. Go to your curriculum page
+1. Go to your [curriculum page](https://fenix.tecnico.ulisboa.pt/student/consult/curriculum) and click "View curricular plan"

 1. Open the browser's Dev tools (usually F12) and select the console